MrTrick/ldapaas/README.md

  - name: 'Name' of the instance.
 Used to identify the LDAP instance when reading or removing it.
  - user: The API user that created the instance.
+ - host: The LDAP server hosting the instance.
  - port: Port number the LDAP instance listens on.
  - base_dn: The base DN specified when creating the instance.
  - password: A randomly generated password, used for the admin and `cn=Directory Manager` accounts.